-Bleys appeared out of a red-orange whirlwind, strode over, and held out his hand.
-His blade flew up over the edge, spun itself clean of blood, and settled itself into the scabbard at his hip.
+Bleys appeared out of a red-orange whirlwind, strode over, and held out his hand to me.
+I clasped it as his blade flew up over the edge, spun itself clean of blood, and slid into the scabbard at his hip.

 Before the disastrous parley I had already touched my ring to it, admiring the elegance of the middle portion of the Pattern inscribed in the golden metal.

 “The chain is now complete,” said Bleys.
 “The Eleven are standing by for instructions.”